 All refunds will be processed in accordance with the above policy.
-If there are extenuating circumstances (such as mandatory job transfer or active duty military mobilization from the Hampton Roads area documented by a letter from the employer and/or a copy of military orders or an extended period of inpatient hospitalization documented by a physician's statement, students should contact the Office of Student Accounts, located on the first floor of Christopher Newport Hall, telephone (757) 594-7195, to obtain a tuition refund appeal form.
+Qualifying Veteran's Affairs students should visit cnu.edu/tuition/refund for their specific refund deadlines.
+If there are extenuating circumstances for any student such as mandatory job transfer or active duty military deployment, mobilization, or change in duty assignment from the Hampton Roads area documented by a letter from the employer and/or a copy of military orders; or an extended period of inpatient hospitalization documented by a physician's statement or a military service connected medical condition documented by a physician's statement.
+A tuition refund appeal form can be found on our website at cnu. edu/businessoffice/pdf/cnu-form-tuition_refund_appeal. pdf.
 Notification of the final decision will be made within two weeks of the date the appeal is filed.

 Please be aware that students are held individually responsible for the information contained in the Christopher Newport University Catalog.
 Failure to read and comply with University regulations will not exempt students from financial penalties.
-Any appeal filed after the term will be denied regardless of the circumstances.
+Any appeal filed after the term may be denied regardless of the circumstances.